 Drug Discovery with AI

 Another British unicorn, with a valuation of about $2 billion after a $115 million funding round in April, BenevolentAI has raised a total of $202 million.
 That makes the London-based company, founded in 2013, the most valuable private AI drug discovery company in the world.
-Its algorithms, able to draw upon more than 50 billion contextualised medical facts, can generate insights into the cause of many hard-to-treat diseases.
-The company claims its platform can cut early stage drug discovery by four years.
+Its algorithms, able to draw upon more than 50 billion contextualized medical facts, can generate insights into the cause of many hard-to-treat diseases.
+The company claims its platform can cut early-stage drug discovery by four years.
 In addition, it can work more efficiently over the entire drug development process by as much as 60 percent against the pharmaceutical industry average.
 As you might imagine, that’s not an insignificant cost: A new report published by the Tufts Center for the Study of Drug Development pegs the cost of developing a prescription drug for market approval at $2.6 billion.